Montyscripts/Vocal-Scrub/README.md

-Python Installation Instructions (for those missing Python)
+🐍 Python Installation (If You Don’t Have Python)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-If you see an error that Python is not installed, follow these steps:
+If your system moans about missing Python, here’s how to shut it up:

-Download Python 3.10.0
+✅ Step 1: Download Python 3.10.0

-Go to the official Python website.
+Go to the official Python download page

-Download Python 3.10.0 (this version is required for the script to work properly).
+Download the Windows installer for Python 3.10.0 (this version is required for the script to work properly).

-Install Python:
+✅ Step 2: Install Python

-Run the downloaded installer.
+Run the installer

-Important: Make sure to check the option to add Python to your PATH during installation.
+IMPORTANT: ✅ Check the box that says “Add Python to PATH”

-Finish the Installation:
+Click “Install Now” and let it do its thing

-Follow the on-screen instructions to complete the installation.
+✅ Step 3: Re-run the Installer

-After installing Python 3.10.0, run the Install.bat again to continue setting up Vocal-Scrub.
+Once Python is installed, run Synthra_Installer.bat again to keep setup rolling.
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
 VocalScrub Installation Guide 🎤⌨️
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------